12 Best Low Light Houseplants to Grow

 Cast Iron Plant Low-Light Houseplant

 As the name implies, this is a plant that will feel like it was literally cast in iron, thriving on neglect.
-The Aspidistra elatior requires very little from plant parents as it thrives in low light levels and only requires occasional waterings.
+The Cast Iron Plant (Aspidistra elatior) requires very little from plant parents as it thrives in low light levels and only requires occasional waterings.

 As a slow grower, it rarely needs to be repotted, so it asks very little in return for providing attractive elongated green foliage to dress up your home or office décor.
 Water it when you feel the top couple inches of the soil is dry.